-Windstorm insurance covers property damage and dwelling by strong winds, rain, hail, dust and other substances caused by windstorms.
-Although Florida’s law does not require homeowners to obtain windstorm insurance, most mortgage lenders do.
+Windstorm insurance is baked into your homeowners insurance, which covers property and structure damage caused by windstorms.
+Although Florida’s law does not require homeowners to obtain homeowners insurance, most mortgage lenders do.
 Additionally, even if your lender does not require homeowners insurance, you may end up saving more down the road by having a policy, as property damage caused by windstorms, or other perils, can become costly.
 If you live in an area prone to hurricanes or other wind-related weather and have an active homeowners insurance policy, it is probably a good idea to ask your insurance provider if your policy has adequate protection from wind-related damage.

 How much does windstorm insurance cost?

 How do I get windstorm insurance?

-Under Florida statutes, insurers that provide coverage for any property must also include coverage for windstorm damages in their standard property policies.
+Under Florida statutes, insurers that provide coverage for any property must also include coverage for windstorm damage in their standard property policies.
 However, homeowners that live in an area more prone to windstorms, such as coastal communities, may have difficulty qualifying for coverage through a standard carrier and might need to obtain a policy through Florida’s state-backed FAIR plan, Citizens Property Insurance Corp.
 Because of the private market turmoil, Citizens has become the largest home insurer in Florida with more than 1.3 million policyholders and an 18 percent market share.

-If you have trouble obtaining windstorm insurance, you might want to look at the Florida Market Assistance Program (FMAP), a free service that helps Floridians find windstorm insurance.
-Through FMAP, you can research several property insurers who also offer windstorm insurance.
-You can also opt-out of receiving windstorm coverage by submitting a written request.
-This may lower your insurance cost, but you may end up having to pay more in the future in the event of a windstorm.
+If you have trouble obtaining windstorm insurance, you might want to look at the Florida Market Assistance Program (FMAP), a free service that helps Floridians find homeowners insurance.

 Ways to save on windstorm insurance